atisharma/bellini/README.md

 Champagne
 =========

-Champagne is a fork (well, a butchery) of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyzer.
+Champagne is a fork (well, more of a butchery) of [CAVA](https://github.com/karlstav/cava/) to provide more a 'scientifically correct' spectrum analyzer.
-Much of the heavy lifting was done in cava.
+Much of the heavy lifting and infrastructure was done by the author(s) of cava.
+So credit to them.

 Like CAVA, champagne's goal is to provide a audio spectrum analyzer for Linux from various inputs.

-Unlike CAVA, champagne is meant for accuracy and correctness, and writes directly (well, will soon...) to the framebuffer for speed.
+Unlike CAVA, champagne is meant for accuracy and correctness, and writes directly to the framebuffer for speed and precision.

-Although it looks nice with cava's ncurses output.
+Since the aims are somewhat different, and achieving those involved changing a substantial amount of the core code, I forked the project.

 Champagne inherits CAVA's input support, so should work with Pulseaudio, fifo (mpd), sndio, squeezelite and portaudio.
+It's only tested on squeezelite.

-It also introduces a number of bugs.
+It probably introduces a number of bugs.

+I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a very smooth and responsive 60ps, using less than 50% on one core.

 Features